matplotlib/matplotlib/doc/faq/installing_faq.rst

    list that was built for your combination of python and OSX.

-The disk image installer will have a ``.dmg`` extension, and will have a name like :file:`matplotlib-1.4.0-py2.7-macosx10.5.dmg`.
+The disk image installer will have a ``.dmg`` extension, and will have a name like :file:`matplotlib-1.4.0-py2.7-macosx10.6.dmg`.
+The name of the installer depends on the versions of python and matplotlib it was built for, and the version of OSX that the matching Python.org installer was built for.
+For example, if the mathing Python.org Python installer was built for OSX 10.6 or greater, the dmg file will end in ``-macosx10.6.dmg``.
-The name of the installer depends on which versions of python, matplotlib, and OSX it was built for.
-You need to download this disk image ``.dmg`` file.
-Next open the disk image file by double clicking, and find the new matplotlib disk image icon on your desktop.
+You need to download this disk image file, open the disk image file by double clicking, and find the new matplotlib disk image icon on your desktop.
 Double click on that icon to show the contents of the image.
-Then double-click on the ``.mpkg`` icon, which will have a name like :file:`matplotlib-1.4.0-py2.7-macosx10.5.mpkg`, it will run the Installer.app, prompt you for a password if you need system-wide installation privileges, and install to a directory like :file:`/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages` (exact path depends on your Python version).
+Then double-click on the ``.mpkg`` icon, which will have a name like :file:`matplotlib-1.4.0-py2.7-macosx10.6.mpkg`, it will run the Installer.app, prompt you for a password if you need system-wide installation privileges, and install to a directory like :file:`/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages` (exact path depends on your Python version).